 Since lead properties can have different values (number, line, date, boolean variables or list), you can segment by their content:

-we need people whos name we know to send them personalized email - we choose name -is defined:
+we need people whose name we know in order to send them personalized email - we choose name -is defined:

 Events can be filtered by its number, date of first and last event.

-You can select all leads who visited your site for more than 5 times or find everyone who didn't use a discount on your site (number of events, date of first and last event will have the same meaning since all of them are defined) or those who changed or added an email within last 5 days (last event date is less than 5 days ago).
+You can select all leads who have visited your site for more than 5 times or find everyone who haven't used a discount on your site (number of events, date of first and last event will have the same meaning since all of them are defined) or those who changed or added an email within last 5 days (last event date is less than 5 days ago).
 It all depends on your purposes.